 Father and son Ryan and Alex Morales know what it’s like to spend days—even weeks in the hospital.
-The two have been patients at Children’s National Health System for more than 10 years.
+The two have been patients at Children’s National Hospital for more than 10 years.
 Their stories are connected by Children’s National physicians who have been treating them since 2005 and continue to see them improve and grow in more ways than one.

 Ryan Morales is an 11-year-old boy who first came to Children’s National in 2005 when he was diagnosed with cystic fibrosis, a hereditary disorder affecting the exocrine glands.
 Cystic fibrosis disrupts the normal function of epithelial cells, causing the production of abnormally thick mucus.
 This mucus leads to the blockage of the pancreas, lungs, and intestines, often resulting in respiratory infections.

 For 11 years, Ryan has come to Children’s to see pulmonologist Hollis Chaney, M.D., who treats him during regular visits every two to three months.
 The nursing staff also looked after Ryan closely during his frequent hospitalizations.
 Occasionally, Ryan experiences digestive complications that involve a gastroenterologist as well as issues involving his ears, nose, and throat, which require an otolaryngologist.

 “Most cystic fibrosis hospitalizations are longer than two weeks, and ours are just about four or five days, because we know how to get done what we need to get done,” said Ryan’s mom, Regina, who has been a nurse for more than 19 years treating adult patients.
 It was different for her when the patient was her son, but she says the family quickly learned how to handle Ryan’s condition and prepare for the inevitable hospitalizations.